deltaone/dotNetModdingTools/README.md

  * Curently for example modded StarDrive2, look into code ...

 # Requirements
- * Microsoft.NET Framework v3.5
+ * Microsoft.NET Framework v3.5 (for references)
- * Microsoft.NET Framework v4.0
+ * Microsoft.NET Framework v4.0 (for compiler)

-# Setup

-# How to use

 # Tips
- * You can use this bat file for update mod and run game, place this into ./core folder (don't forget to fix pathes):
+ * You can use this bat file for update mod and run game, place this into ./core folder (don't forget to fix paths):
 ```
 @echo off
 set exe=C:\GAMES\StarDrive 2\SD2.exe